material-motion/material-motion/specifications/context_transitions/ContextTransition.md

 ## Overview

-A `ContextTransition` defines the essential information required by a `TransitionDirector`.
+A `ContextTransition` defines the essential information required by a `ContextTransitionDirector`.

 ## Features